- Lincoln High School

 www.cogitaeducation.comSlide Ranch: This ranch offers the opportunity to teach agriculture and environmental education.

-http://slideranch.org/Library of Congress: Different programs, workshops, and interships available to high school graduates.
+http://slideranch.org/Library of Congress: Different programs, workshops, and internships available to high school graduates.

-https://www.arenastage.org/opportunities/The Kennedy Center: Interships offered to those interested in art education and the performing arts.
+The Kennedy Center: Internships offered to those interested in art education and the performing arts.

 www.kennedy-center.org/internshipsMetropolitan Museum of Art: Offers internship positions to students interested in careers in art.